 Have what you need to play golf, plus a few backup or emergency items, but not too much more.
 Keeping your equipment simple will enable you to find what you need when you need it and access it quickly and simply.

+Most people know you should stretch a little before you start any sport, but usually give little thought to what they need to play the game.
 How you organize your golf bag will depend a lot on what you’re keeping in your bag.
 Here are some recommended items:

 - golf clubs (more on this later)

 - 10-12 golf balls

 - divot repair tool (like this one)